mattn010/ConnectFourFiles/README.md

 From then on, every new programming language I have needed to learn, I have used this project as a means of learning the language.

-In this repository, you will find all my efforts contained in folders named by the corresponding language.
+In this repository, you will find all my efforts contained in folders named by the corresponding language (where possible!).

 Please note that this was a learning process for me.
 Whilst the programs should all run, they may contain bugs.
 They are also not meant to be examples of good programming.
 It was a learning process to understand the basics of a language.